 The CA English Learner Roadmap is a comprehensive policy covering all aspects of English learner education: curriculum, school and classroom climate and culture, instruction, systems supports (e.g., professional development, leadership, assessment), parent and community engagement, and system alignment and articulation.
-As an aspirational policy, it is not expected that any classroom, school, or district can fully implement the Roadmap.
+As an aspirational policy, it is not expected that any classroom, school or district fully implements the Roadmap.
 And it is not feasible to work on improving all aspects of the Roadmap at once.
 The "road trip" towards enacting the policy entails selecting a focus, determining priorities, and then designing a path of improvement.
-The CA English Learner Roadmap Teachers Toolkit is intended to support that process.
+The CA English Learner Roadmap Teacher Toolkit is intended to support that process.

-We suggest that teachers-individually and/or collectively-first read the vision and mission, and do the exercise "Making Meaning" for the four Principles.
-Having done this, they should return to Principle #1 and use the "Self-Assessment Tool" for Principle #1, and proceed with the other Principles when ready.
+We suggest that teachers individually or collectively-first read the vision and mission, and do the exercise "Making Meaning" for the four Principles.
+Having done this, they should return to Principle #1 and use the "Self-Assessment Tool" for Principle #1 and proceed with the other Principles when ready.

-A HIGH SCHOOL TEACHER TOOLKIT
+A MIDDLE SCHOOL TEACHER TOOLKIT

-THE CA ENGLISH LEARNER ROADMAP: Vision, Mission and Principles through Teachers Eyes
+THE CA ENGLISH LEARNER ROADMAP:

+Vision, Mission and Principles through Teachers Eyes